Thalia Munro

-Thalia Janina Ormbsy (Munro) (born March 8, 1982 in Santa Barbara, California) is an American water polo player for the UCLA Bruins and the US National Team, who won the bronze medal at the 2004 Athens Olympics.
+Thalia Janina Ormbsy (Munro) (born March 8, 1982) is an American water polo player for the UCLA Bruins and the US National Team, who won the bronze medal at the 2004 Athens Olympics.
 Her position is utility/driver.
 She now is a 6th grade teacher.

 She married water polo player Brett Ormsby who participated for the United States men's national water polo team at the 2004 Summer Olympics.